Cesar-Miranda/Chat-Voice-Automation/README.md

 The biggest advantage of having James is the possibility to do personalize it, which can make it more useful than the normal assistants are.

-When running, the assistant will keep itself running fast cycles of 2 seconds hearing for the wake-up word.
-"Hey, James", "James" or just "Hey" can be used to call him.
+When running, the assistant will keep himself running fast cycles of 2 seconds, waiting for the wake-up word.
+"Hey, James", "James" or just "Hey" can be used to call for him.
 He will respond "I'm listening, sir" and then wait for the command for 8 seconds (this limitation was created because it kept itself lost hearing louder noises).
+After the command he will ask for another command.
+If denied, he'll go back for the fast cycles of 2 seconds.

 **- Bellow, some of its implemented functions:**
 (keyowrds commands in parenthesis)